-Over the holidays, I visited the Petaluma Seed Bank in the charming Sonoma County town of Petaluma, California.
+Over the holidays, I visited the California headquarters of one of my sponsors (and a truly wonderful seed supplier), Petaluma Seed Bank in the charming Sonoma County town of Petaluma, California.
 Since 2009, the Seed Bank has occupied the former Sonoma County Bank building in the town’s historic city center.
-As the west coast operation of Baker Creek Heirloom Seeds, the Seed Bank offers over 1,400 varieties of non-GMO heirloom seeds from all over the world.
+As the west coast arm of Baker Creek Heirloom Seeds, the Seed Bank offers over 1,400 varieties of non-GMO heirloom seeds from all over the world.

 Walking into the store felt like I had just walked right onto the pages of their catalog, which I simply adore.
 Garden Betty let loose after hours in the Seed Bank?
 Dangerous!

 Many of the seeds I chose for spring are completely new varieties for me.
 This season, I’ll try growing corn for the first time — I picked up Country Gentleman sweet corn and Golden Bantam 12-Row corn, but need to decide on only one to sow, as different types of corn will cross-pollinate.